It’s a safe space to talk about where things are going or high level discussions about design and how to collaborate and work better.

 García points out that people are now more used to exceptional user experiences like Airbnb and Uber.
 This raises the bar for how brands employ design thinking to create better products, services, and internal processes.

 [Experiential design] requires a lot of effort to change from within the company.
 We always think that it’s good to find a side project that does that small thing that can bring value, but that makes you comfortable enough to try new things.

 Getting behind a big change can be difficult for a person, much less a big brand.
 Experiential marketing can make a key difference in the user experience.
 According to a study conducted by Event Marketer, 85% of people say they’re likely to make a purchase after participating in a branded event or experience, and 91% report having more positive feelings about a brand after encountering their experiential marketing.

-Kluge was looking to improve the user experience for one of their clients but the brand was nervous about implementing a new platform.
+Kluge was looking to improve the UX for a client but the brand was nervous about implementing a new platform.
 Instead of changing it across the board, they tried it out in just three of its 52 countries.